wrench-project/wrench/doc/index.md

 # Classes of Users #                       {#overview-users}

-WRENCH is designed for supporting three different classes of users:
+WRENCH is intended for three different classes of users:

-- **Scientists:** make quick and informed choices when executing their workflows.
+- **WMS Users:** use WRENCH to guide their choices when executing their workflows using existing software insfrastructures.
-- **Software Developers:** implement more efficient software infrastructures to support workflows.
+- **WMS Developers:** use WRENCH to prototype and evaluate alternate software infrastructure designs for better supporting workflows.
-- **Researchers:** develop novel efficient algorithms to be embedded within these software infrastructures.
+- **WMS Researchers:** use WRENCH to investigate and evaluate novel efficient algorithms to be embedded within those software infrastructures that support workflows.

 ## Levels of Documentation ##              {#overview-users-levels}

-The WRENCH library provides three _incremental_ levels of documentation.
+The WRENCH library provides three _incremental_ levels of documentation:

-**User:** targets _scientists_ who want to use WRENCH for running scientific workflows in different simulated scenarios. _Users_ are NOT expected to develop novel algorithms, services, or computing abstractions for WRENCH, instead they use the set of available simulation components to build a WMS simulator to run their workflows.
+**User:** targets users who who want to use WRENCH for simulation the execution of scientific workflows in different simulation scenarios. _Users_ are NOT expected to develop new simulation abstractions or algorithms for WRENCH.
+Instead, they use available simulation components a high-level building blocks to build a simulator.
 @WRENCHNotUserDoc ([See User Documentation](../user/index.html)) @endWRENCHDoc

-**Developer:** targets _software developers_ and _researchers_ aiming the development
+**Developer:** targets _WMS developers_ and _WMS researchers_ that works on developing
-of novel algorithms, services, or computing environments.
-In addition to documentation for all simulation components provided in the _User_ level, here it is also provided detailed documentation for all abstract classes for creating your own algorithms, services, or computing environments.
+novel algorithms, services, or computing environments.
+In addition to documentation for all simulation components provided at the _User_ level, documentation include detailed documentation for all abstract classes for creating custom algorithms, services, or computing environments.
 @WRENCHNotDeveloperDoc ([See Developer Documentation](../developer/index.html)) @endWRENCHDoc

-**Internal:** targets users who want to contribute code for WRENCH.
-The _internal_ level provides, in addition to all levels above, a detailed documentation for all WRENCH classes including binders to SimGrid, and workflow-specific classes (e.g., job types, parsers, etc.).
+**Internal:** targets those users who want to contribute code to WRENCH.
+The _internal_ level provides, in addition to all levels above, a detailed documentation for all WRENCH classes including binders to SimGrid.
 @WRENCHNotInternalDoc ([See Internal Documentation](../internal/index.html)) @endWRENCHDoc